SeisoLLC/easy_infra/README.md

 ### Learning mode

-There is also a learning mode you can enable, which runs all of the security tooling and prints it output, but suppresses the exit codes of any injected validation or security tooling to allow the provided commands to run.
-This can be configured by setting the `LEARNING_MODE` environment variable to `true` like this:
+The learning mode suppresses the exit codes of any injected validation or security tooling, ensuring the provided commands will run.
+This can be configured by setting the `LEARNING_MODE` environment variable to `true`, for
+instance:

 ```bash
 docker run -e LEARNING_MODE=true -v $(pwd):/iac seiso/easy_infra terraform apply -auto-approve